-S is the raw signal from the instrument, in digital counts, measured when the LED is on,

-$S{off}$ is the raw signal when the LED is off (the signal due to electronic offsets)

-R is the reference measurement of LED output when the LED is on, z is the distance from the instrument face to the calibration plaque,

-$R{off}$ is the reference measurement when the LED is off (due to electronic offsets),

-H is the distance between the centers of the source beam and receiver field of view (depends on the instrument model),

-$\rho_L$ is the radiance reflectivity of the calibration plaque.

-$z{min}$ is the minimum distance to consider in the calibration; at very small values of z, the only light received is due to multiple reflections between the plaque and the instrument face, which should not be included in the measurement.
+- S is the raw signal from the instrument, in digital counts, measured when the LED is on, - S{off} is the raw signal when the LED is off (the signal due to electronic offsets) - R is the reference measurement of LED output when the LED is on, - R{off} is the reference measurement when the LED is off (due to electronic offsets), - z is the distance from the instrument face to the calibration plaque, - H is the distance between the centers of the source beam and receiver field of view (depends on the instrument model), - ρ_L is the radiance reflectivity of the calibration plaque. - z{min} is the minimum distance to consider in the calibration; at very small values of z, the only light received is due to multiple reflections between the plaque and the instrument face, which should not be included in the measurement.

-$z{max}$ is the distance beyond which the plaque is invisible to the sensor.
+z{max} is the distance beyond which the plaque is invisible to the sensor.

-Note that $\rho_L$ differs from the irradiance reflectance normally reported for Spectralon, which is 0.99 in air.
+Note that ρ_L differs from the irradiance reflectance normally reported for Spectralon, which is 0.99 in air.
 The irradiance reflectivity is the ratio of the total reflected flux to the total incident flux, and cannot have a value greater than one.
 On the other hand the radiance reflectance, the ratio of reflected radiance to incident irradiance, may vary as a function of angle.
-A perfect Lambertian reflector would have radiance reflectivity of one at all angles, but realistic reflectors may have values greater than one at some angles, indicating a specular reflection component.
-In this case, conservation of energy demands that that the reflectivity be less than one at other angles.
+A perfect Lambertian reflector would have radiance reflectivity of 1 at all angles, but realistic reflectors may have values greater than 1 at some angles, indicating a specular reflectivity be less than 1 at other angles.